ccn-ccn/AeroCompanion/README.md

 **Move Up / Move Down**: Vertical navigation for getting the drone to the required altitude.

-**Pan Left / Pan Right**: Adjust the drone’s orientation for full 360-degree coverage.
+**Pan Left / Pan Right**: Adjust the drone’s orientation for full 360 degree coverage.

 **Move Forward / Move Backward**: Basic forward or backward movement for navigating environments.